Zum Inhalt

 widgets

-Export the authentication from QGIS
+Export authentication configurations from QGIS

 Note